LimePoint/opschain/docs/reference/concepts/concepts.md

 ## Project

-Projects are used to organise environments and changes and are analogous to [JIRA projects](https://support.atlassian.com/jira-software-cloud/docs/what-is-a-jira-software-project/).
+Projects are used to organise environments and changes - a project contains many [environments](#environment), and [changes](#change) can be applied to these environments.
 Each project has

 - a Git repository containing configuration for that project
 - [properties](properties.md) where you can store project specific: